Well, it's against the rules. Bill Demott:

 - Happens in Digimon Adventure during the Cat Fight between Angewomon and Lady Devimon.
 Rather than just using her powers, Lady Devimon just decides to swing Angewomon around in mid-air holding onto her hair.
 In her second appearance, she grabs onto Angewomon's hair again to stop her from Digivolving with Aquilamon.

-- Sailor Venus is once apprehended when the villain pins her to the wall by her hair.
+- Sailor Moon: Sailor Venus is once apprehended when the villain pins her to the wall by her hair.

 - Stein also does this to Maka when he pretended to want to dissect her.

 - When Batman meets Batwoman for the first time post-Final Crisis, he warns her that having long hair is a liability in a fight, since any Mook could grab it.
-Batwoman tells him she'll take it under advisement, but the joke's on him since Kate is Genre Savvy enough to know this, and her long hair is actually a wig that covers her real hair, which is much shorter, as well as helping disguise her identity.
-Later on someone actually does try to grab her by the hair and is quite surprised when they pull off her wig instead, giving her time to escape.
+She smirkingly replies that she'll take it under advisement, but the joke's on him since Kate is Genre Savvy enough to know this, and her long hair is actually a wig that covers her real hair, which is much shorter, as well as helping disguise her identity.
+Later on when someone actually does try this they are quite surprised when they pull off her wig instead, giving her time to escape.

 - In issue 19 of Pocket God, A giant killer robot grabs Kinsee by her ponytail, but Sun cuts her ponytail off before it can kill her.